JorensM/techandbusinesstips/_posts/how-to-leverage-different-traffic-sources-to-bring-you-in-extra-traffic.md

 ---

 If you want to bring traffic to your website or product, there are many opportunities that allow you to do this.
-They range from SEO to being active on social media to cold outreach, among many others.
+They range from improving SEO to being active on social media to cold outreach, among many others.

 In this post we will be exploring several ways how one can leverage